Justices say vet who lost job as Texas trooper can sue state

 Congress first allowed returning service members to sue states to keep their jobs in 1974, recognizing discrimination because of opposition to the Vietnam War.

 In March, the court allowed the Navy to take account of sailors’ vaccination status in deciding on deployments, narrowing a lower court order.
-Three justices, Samuel Alito, Neil Gorsuch and Clarence Thomas, dissented from the high court’s order.
+Three justices, Samuel Alito, Neil Gorsuch and Thomas, dissented from the high court’s order.